 Developed by IoTWoRKS™, HCLTech’s Smart Consignment Inventory Management (SCIM) solution enables hospitals and equipment manufacturers to track and manage medical devices, surgical kits and consumables through a consolidated view of the consignment inventory value chain.

-Remote sensors: Remote sensors provide real-time data that is useful—mainly in unmanned areas that includes the walls of a huge dam—to send out alerts before and during catastrophes, like floods, earthquakes and forest-fires.
+Remote sensing and sensors: Remote sensing provides real-time data that is useful—mainly in unmanned areas that include the walls of a huge dam—to send out alerts before and during catastrophes, like floods, earthquakes and forest-fires.

 Recently, the Indian Space Research Organisation (ISRO) said it will offer a five-day online course based on Remote Sensing and Geographic Information System (GIS) beginning on February 28.
 Besides getting an understanding of the scientific concepts and an overview of atmospheric and oceanic hazards, the participants will gain the ability to access, analyze and apply satellite remote sensing data for atmospheric and oceanic disasters.